 Be Aware of Industry Signs

-When there is a lack of employee training on an oil field or rig, important knowledge about industry signs and warnings is missing from some of the team members.
+When there is a lack of employee training on an oil refinery or rig, important knowledge about industry signs and warnings is missing from some of the team members.
 In dangerous workplaces, it is really important that everyone be fully aware of how to tell what level of danger different areas are.

 When approaching any area with green signs and information it is usually safety procedures such as where the first aid is located.
-It may seem minor to pay attention to these warnings, but in the event of exposure to harmful chemicals knowing where the eyewash or first aid kit is could save your life.
+It may seem minor to pay attention to these warnings, but in the event of exposure to harmful chemicals knowing where the eyewash or first aid kit it could save your life.

 Any signs or warnings marked in red point to high-risk dangers.
 For untrained or new employees, entering these areas without knowing the dangers they face could be fatal.
 The threat of immediate danger is serious and needs to be understood by every single crew member.